 - Menelaos from Greek Ninja speaks English by making direct translations from Greek, which of course results in terrible mistakes and people not understanding him.
 Eleonora often takes the role of the translator between him and the rest of the world, having full knowledge of both languages.

-- Parodied in South Park (episode 801, "Good Times with Weapons"), in the fight-sequence song "Let's Fighting Love".
-However, the real joke was in the Japanese lyrics.
-Since Trey Parker is fluent in Japanese, rather than being Foreign Sounding Gibberish, it was actually...
+- South Park: Parodied in episode 801, "Good Times with Weapons", with the fight-sequence song "Let's Fighting Love".
+However, the real joke is in the Japanese lyrics.
+Since Trey Parker is fluent in Japanese, rather than being Foreign Sounding Gibberish, it is actually...